whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

 ## Upsetting‑Offensive Flag

 The Internet contains all sorts of content, including content that many users find offensive or upsetting.
-Additionally, users of all ages, genders, races, and religions use the Internet to understand the world and other people's points of view.
+People of all ages, genders, races, religions, and political affiliations use the Internet to understand the world and other people's points of view.
 Users may issue queries on sensitive topics to understand why people believe, say, or do upsetting or offensive things.
 Search engines exist to allow users to find the information they are looking for.

 Please assign the **Upsetting‑Offensive** flag to all results that contain upsetting or offensive content from the perspective of users in your locale, even if the result satisfies the user intent.